DoctorMage/Roguelike-Adventures-and-Dungeons/Client/overrides/config/ftbguides/modpack_guide/notesandcredits/README.md

 #Credits & Thanks

-This section is dedicated to those who dedicated a large part of their time to support this modpack and help it grow
+This section is dedicated to those who dedicated a large part of their time to support this modpack and help it grow.